 Dealing with a health challenge (yours or a loved one’s) or other significant life change can make you feel stressed, anxious, frightened, and helpless.
 Thankfully, you don’t need to go it alone.
 If you can’t find a group that addresses your particular concerns, you might consider starting your own support group.
 You never know whose life you may change for the better, beginning with your own.

 Now you have a better idea of the big wellness trends we’re likely to see in 2020 and beyond.
 I hope you’re inspired to make some positive changes that will help you to enjoy your healthiest and happiest year yet.
 You might decide to set aside some of your savings and vacation days for a rejuvenating wellness retreat.
 Or, you might simply commit to a few minutes of mindful meditation every night before bed, taking great care of yourself every day is so important.
+Use this list to set some goals for the new year.
 Make a point of sticking to your good habits, and I can guarantee you’ll see a difference.

 Happy New Year!